psu13/mutable-hakyll/posts/miles-coltrane-1955-1961.md

 alternate studio takes.

 Later reissues of _Round About Midnight_, _Milestones_, _Kind of Blue_ fixed most of the
-production issues (better sound, correct cover art, et) and added some of the unreleased tracks back, but again in fairly random and haphazard manner.
+production issues (better sound, correct cover art, etc) and added some of the unreleased tracks back, but again in fairly random and haphazard manner.
 This especially true in the case of the latest extra-deluxe "Legacy" reissues of _Round About Midnight_ and _Kind of Blue_ both of which just toss on an extra disk of material from completely unrelated